 Will it be to a newer Intel model?
 Many users may jump ship and choose a competitor, such as AMD, which was virtually unscathed by these bugs.
 Considering the trust in Intel has gone down, this could be a beginning of a darker chapter in this company's history.

 We will hear more about it, no doubt.
 Especially considering there are already several consumer class action lawsuit against Intel, which may reveal some new information and potentially hurt the company financially.

-So, to sum it up, Intel has had a rough year - and it keeps getting rougher.
+So, to sum it up, Intel has had a rough year couple of years.
 Is it still worth trusting Intel's products?
 We'll have to wait and see - or change the CPU and stop worrying.